MFR UK is pleased to announce the Advanced Clinical Diploma in Integrated Myofascial Therapy.

-The first of its kind in the UK, this new diploma will enhance musculoskeletal and myofascial diagnostic and assessment skills, integrate a variety of myofascial rehabilitation approaches with myofascial and neuromuscular therapy, introduce Neurofascial Therapy, developed by MFR UK, as well as increase kinaesthetic awareness and palpation skills.
+The first of its kind in the UK, this new diploma will enhance musculoskeletal and myofascial diagnostic and assessment skills, integrate a variety of myofascial rehabilitation approaches with myofascial and neuromuscular therapy, introduce Neurofascial Therapy, developed by MFR UK, as well as increase kinesthetic awareness and palpation skills.

-The diploma totals 14 days of practical training plus 1 skills masterclass and 1 practical/oral assessment.
+The diploma totals 14 days of practical training plus 1 skills master class and 1 practical/oral assessment.

-- myofascial applications level 1, 2 and 3, 6 days (2 days each level)
+- myofascial applications structural series parts 1, 2 and 3, 6 days (2 days each level)

 - myofascial assessment and integration, 2 days